-Lodging \leq two (2) guest rooms: The rental of bedrooms for overnight accommodations where the operator lives on site.
+Lodging < Two (2) Guest Rooms: The rental of bedrooms for overnight accommodations.

-Lodging > two (2) guest rooms: The rental of bedrooms for overnight accommodations.
+Lodging > Two (2) Guest Rooms: The rental of bedrooms for overnight accommodations.
 Meals may be provided to the general public.

 Lot: A measured parcel of land having fixed boundaries.